connorcl/cnn-adversarial-examples/README.md

 # cnn-adversarial-examples
 A project exploring the vulnerability of deep learning models, and convolutional neural networks (CNNs) in particular, to adversarial examples.
-Final project for CMP110 (Introduction to Security) at Abertay University
+Final project for the university module Introduction to Security